-F100 CN 0 Loss of communication between Machine Room and Cartop Causes CN+ and CN- wires in travel CN+ and CN- wires in traveling cable not properly connected.
-Machine room REF termina l not connected to Cartop REF terminal.
+F100 CN 0 Loss of communication between Machine Room and Cartop Causes CN+ and CN- wires in traveling cable not properly connected.
+Machine room REF terminal not connected to Cartop REF terminal.
 Shield on communication ca able not connected to REF at both ends.
 CAT5 cable between Cartop and COP board not properly connected.
-Factory "pig tail" CAT5 cabl es loose in machine room or cartop.
+Factory "pig tail" CAT5 cable es loose in machine room or cartop.
 Either the Machine Room S RU board or the Cartop SRU board is not powered.
 Remedies Verify the CN+ terminal in t he machine room connects to the CN+ terminal on the cartop.
-Verify the CN- terminal in the ne machine room connects to the CN- terminal on the cartop.
-Verify the REF terminal in the ne machine room connects to the REF terminal on the cartop.
+Verify the CN- terminal in th ne machine room connects to the CN- terminal on the cartop.
+Verify the REF terminal in th ne machine room connects to the REF terminal on the cartop.
 Verify the N terminal in the machine room connects to the N terminal on the cartop.
-Verify the GND terminal in t the machine room connects to the GND terminal on the cartop.
+Verify the GND terminal in t he machine room connects to the GND terminal on the cartop.
 Verify the CN+ / CN- pair is shielded and that the shield is connected to REF at both ends.
 Check communication status of J21:U0 under MAIN MENU DEBUG COMM STATUS.
 It should normally be 100% at all times.
 If it is 100% but then drops when the car runs, it is most likely a grounding problem.
 Unplug the CAT5 cable that goes from the cartop to the COP board.
-If the F100 fault goes away with the cable unplugged it may be a bad cable.
+If the F100 fault goes awa with the cable unplugged it may be a bad cable.
 It might also be that the cable is plugged into the wrong comport.
 Verify the CAT5 goes from NET on the Cartop board to NET on the COP board.
 For best results, a CAT5 cable with the orange pair cut should be used.
-SRU board.
-You will need to cable 1 you can connect it fr power and CN signals.
-If the the wiring.
-If the F100 fault to the machine room and connect it directly to the Machine Room o connect CN+, CN-, M24, and REF.
+Bring the Cartop SRU board to the machine room and connect it directly to the SRU board.
+You will need to connect CN+, CN-, M24, and REF.
+If you have a socable you can connect it from the MR NET port to the CT NET port.
+This will power and CN signals.
+If the F100 fault goes away during this test then there the wiring.
+If the F100 fault persists then one or both of the SRU boards is data. connect CN+, CN-, M24, and REF.
 If you have a standard CAT5 om the MR NET port to the CT NET port.
-This will provide both e F100 fault goes away during this test then there is a problem in persists then one or both of the SRU boards is damaged.
-1 A standard PC CAT5 cable must be used.
-The CAT5 cable provided by Smartrise to link the Cartop and COP SRU boards usually has the internal orange pair cut and will not work for thi test.
+This will provide both F100 fault goes away during this test then there is a problem in A standard PC CAT5 cable must be used.
+The CAT5 cable provided by Smartrise to link the Cartop and COP SRU boards usually has the internal orange pair cut and will not work for test.